|

 movie.
 I've often wondered, if Cooper had

-his druthers, if Ann's character would
+his druthers, if Ann's character would've

 even be there in the first place?
 Like